onap/policy-parent/docs/architecture/architecture.rst

 2.2 Policy Design Architecture
 ------------------------------

-This section describes the architecture of the model driven system used to develop policy types and to create concrete policies using policy types.
+This section describes the architecture of the model driven system used to develop policy types and to create policies using policy types.
 The output of Policy Design is deployment-ready artifacts and Policy metadata in the Policy Framework database.

-Policies that are expressed via natural language or a model require some development work ahead of time for them to be translated into concrete runtime policies.
-Some Policy Domains will be set up and available in the platform during startup such as Control Loop Operational Policy Models, OOF placement Models, DCAE microservice models.
-Policy type implementation logic development is done by an experienced developer.
+Policy types that are expressed via natural language or a model require an implementation that allows them to be translated into runtime policies.
+Some Policy Type implementations are set up and available in the platform during startup such as Control Loop Operational Policy Models, OOF placement Models, DCAE microservice models.
+Policy type implementations can also be loaded and deployed at run time.

 2.2.1 Policy Type Design
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Policy Type Design is the task of creating policy types that capture the generic and vendor independent aspects of a policy for a particular domain use case.
-The policy type implementation specifies the model information, rules, and tasks that a policy type requires to generate concrete policies.

-All policy types are specified in a TOSCA service template.
+All policy types are specified in TOSCA service templates.
 Once policy types are defined and created in the system, *PolicyDevelopment* manages them and uses them to allow policies to be created from these policy types in a uniform way regardless of the domain that the policy type is addressing or the PDP technology that will execute the policy.

 A *PolicyTypeImpl* is developed for a policy type for a certain type of PDP (for example XACML oriented for decision policies, Drools rules or Apex state machines oriented for ECA policies).
 While a policy type is implementation independent, a policy type implementation for a policy type is specific for the technology of the PDP on which policies that use that policy type implementation will execute.
-Further, the design environment and tool chain for a policy type implementation is specific to the technology of the PDP on which policies that use that policy type implementation will use.

-The *PolicyTypeImpl* implementation (or raw policy) is the specification of the specific rules or tasks, the flow of the policy, its internal states and data structures and other relevant information. *A PolicyTypeImpl* can be specific to a particular policy type, it can be more general, providing the implementation of a class of policy types, or the same policy type may have many implementations.
+A Policy Type may have many implementations.
+A *PolicyTypeImpl* is the specification of the specific rules or tasks, the flow of the policy, its internal states and data structures and other relevant information.
+A *PolicyTypeImpl* can be specific to a particular policy type or it can be more general, providing the implementation of a class of policy types.
+Further, the design environment and tool chain for implementing implementations of policy types is specific to the technology of the PDP on which the implementation will run.

 *PolicyDevelopment* provides the RESTful :ref:`Policy Design API <design-label>`, which allows other components to query policy types, Those components can then create policies that specify values for the properties, triggers, and targets